-Ari joined the Board of Trustees in the fall of 2014, making him the youngest Trustee to serve Phi Psi.
-He was initiated into the California Beta Chapter at Stanford in 2006, where he served as Social Chair and Treasurer.
-He graduated Phi Beta Kappa from Stanford with a Bachelor of Science in Mathematics and a Master of Science in Financial Mathematics.
+Ari Officer Stanford ’06 joined the Board of Trustees in the fall of 2014.
+He was initiated into the California Beta Chapter in 2006, where he served as Social Chair and Treasurer.
+He graduated Phi Beta Kappa from Stanford with a B.S. in Mathematics and a M.S. in Financial Mathematics.

 After graduation, he moved back to Chicago and joined Traditum Group as Director of Automated Trading and Senior Commodities Trader, where he helped expand operations from primarily fixed income to agriculture, energy, currency, equity and metals markets.
 He has developed new agricultural commodities markets in North America and Asia, fostering international physical trade and helping farmers lock in profits and food manufacturers lock in cost margins.

-Today, Ari is a Senior Trader at Allston Trading, a leader among the world’s top electronic trading firms.
+Most recently Ari was a Senior Trader at Allston Trading, a leader among the world’s top electronic trading firms.

 Ari currently lives in Chicago with his wife, Jenny.
 He is a novelist, an accomplished guitarist and is teaching himself to play the acoustic drum set.